epfl-ada/ada-2022-project-toestewbrr/README.md

 | Alexander | Continue exploration of the dataset <br /> Set up the website and learn about interactive viz with Hugo             |

 ## Questions for the TA ❔
-* Find a way to label the characters or the relationships?
+* Do you have a recommendation for learning interactive visualizations?
 * Which transformers and clustering methods are best suited to our needs?

 ## Bonus